ismaelpereira/spexai-engineer-challenge/README.md

   * Return the weekly average of the number of trips for an area defined by  bounding box and region
   * Inform about the status of the data ingestion without using a polling solution
 * The solution should be scalable to 100 million entries.
 It is encouraged to simplify the data by a data model.
 Please add proof that the solution is scalable.
-* The solution should be written in Python, Java or JavaScript using an SQL database
+* The solution should be written in TypeScript using an SQL database
 * Bonus points if you containerize your solution and if you sketch how you would set up the application on AWS

 ## Delivery of your solution
-Please deliver your solution as a git repository in a ZIP file.
+Please deliver your solution as a git repository.
 The repository should contain full instructions for us to run the solution on our own machines.

-## Reviewing
-To avoid the bias of code reviews, we will anonymize your git history.
-What matters to us is to learn how you write code and documentation, what you consider as clean code, and how you generally approach the problem given limited requirements.
-For us, it is more important to have an understandable project than a complex algorithm.